Tobal No. 1

+is a 1996 fighting game developed by DreamFactory and published by Square for the PlayStation.

-Tobal No. 1 marks Square's first incursion into the fighting game genre, although an adventure-like quest mode is part of the game.
-The game's mechanics were designed with the aid of fighter game designer Seiichi Ishii, while all the characters were designed by Akira Toriyama of Dragon Ball fame.
-The sequel, Tobal 2, was never released in North America and Europe.
+The game's mechanics were designed with the aid of fighting game designer Seiichi Ishii, who previously contributed to Virtua Fighter and Tekken, while all the characters were designed by Akira Toriyama.
 Packaged with both the North American and Japanese version of the game was a sampler disc featuring a pre-release playable demo of Final Fantasy VII and video previews of Final Fantasy Tactics, Bushido Blade, and SaGa Frontier.

+Tobal No. 1 received a mainly positive reception and was commercially popular in Japan.
+It was a cult hit in North America.
+The 1997 sequel, Tobal 2, was never released in North America and Europe.

 Gameplay

 Tobal No. 1 has a tournament mode, two player versus mode, practice mode, and the unique quest mode, all of which utilize the same fighting system.
 The game runs at up to a smooth 60 frames per second due to its lack of textured polygons and reduced details which gave the game a distinctive look in comparison to other fighting games at the time.
 The game's controls allow full freedom of movement in the ring as long as the player faces the opponent.
 The player has the ability to dash and jump, and certain buttons execute high, medium, and low attacks for each character.
 Tobal No. 1 also has a grappling and blocking system, offering the player a variety of throws and counter moves.

 The "Quest Mode" combines the game's fighting controls with three-dimensional dungeon exploration.
 The player must advance down a number of floors, contend with traps, and engage in fights with a variety of enemies including the game's playable characters.
 Several items can be found, dropped by enemies, or bought using crystals.
 These items can be picked up, consumed, or thrown at enemies, and include foodstuffs that can restore the player's HP or potions that have a range of effects including raising the player's maximum health or bringing it down to 1 point.
 There is no way to save one's progress, and dying means starting over from the beginning.
 Defeating certain characters in this mode unlocks them as playable characters in the game's other modes.